 That’s all true.
 But what happens when the results of the pre-employment assessment aren’t what you wanted to see?
 That is, what if your favorite candidate does not show the intrinsic motivations for the role?

-Behavioral competencies emerge when personality attributes intersect with job responsibilities, and they can be identified ahead of time through the use of a scientifically validated pre-employment assessment like the Caliper Profile.
-Whether or not an applicant’s assessment results show the key behavioral competencies associated with a certain job, Caliper wants its clients to get the most out of their new hires.
+Behavioral competencies emerge when personality attributes intersect with job responsibilities and on- the-key job performance, and they can be identified ahead of time through the use of a scientifically validated pre-employment assessment like the Caliper Profile.
+Whether or not an applicant’s assessment results show the key behavioral competencies associated with a certain job, Caliper wants its clients to get the most out of their new hires, even if hires don’t necessarily possess a high skill level at the beginning of their new role.
+You want to ensure that clients have an assessment that can support hiring and individual employee development.

 “If the client decides to hire an applicant with results that do not line up well with the job, I try to ensure they are prepared for what they are getting,” Jessica says.
 “We talk in depth about the coaching areas, and I work with hiring managers to develop onboarding action plans.
 If issues do arise, they can always reach out to me, and we’ll brainstorm alternatives.”